March 20 is the International Day of Happiness (there's a day for just about everything, isn't there?).

 Very often, though, we're told we "should" be able to do something, or that something "should" make us happy.

-We need self-knowledge.
+First, we need self-knowledge.

 This is what I'm talking about above.
 When we know ourselves, we can shape our lives to suit what's true for us.

-We need relationships.
+Second, we need relationships.

 To be happy, we have to have enduring, intimate bonds with others; we have to feel like we belong; we have to be able to give and get support.